microsoft/nn-Meter/docs/builder/rule_tester.md

 After creating the workspace, a yaml file named `ruletest_config.yaml` will be placed in `<workspace-path>/configs/`.
 The ruletest configs includes:

-- `default_input_shape`: Default input shape of all testcases except those requiring 1d tensor input.
-Default value is `[28, 28, 16]`.
+- `HW`: Default input shape of all test cases except those requiring 1d tensor input.
+Default value is `28`.
+- `CIN`: Default input channel of all test cases.
+Default value is `16`.
-- `d1_input_shape`: Default input shape of all testcases that need 1d tensor input.
+- `SHAPE_1D`: Default input shape of all testcases that need 1d tensor input.
 E.g., fully connected layer.
-Default value is `[428]`.
+Default value is `428`.
-- `filters`: Default filter size.
+- `COUT`: Default output channel (filter size).
 Default value is `256`.
-- `kernel_size`: Default kernel size.
+- `KERNEL_SIZE`: Default kernel size.
 Default value is `3`.
-- `padding`: Default padding type.
+- `PADDING`: Default padding type.
 Default value is `"same"`.
+- `STRIDES`: Default strides size.
+Default value is `1`.
-- `enabled`: The test cases that will be enabled.
+- `ENABLED`: The test cases that will be enabled.
 Currently we implement three kinds of rules, `BasicFusion` (code name `BF`), `MultipleOutNodes` (code name `MON`), `ReadyTensor` (code name `RT`).
 Among them, `BasicFusion` is the most important one, which will detect whether a pair of op can be fused.
 Default value is `['BF', 'MON', 'RT']`,
-- `params`: The parameters for each test case.
+- `PARAMS`: The parameters for each test case.
 For example, here `eps` define the alpha in formula of [step 4](#step-4-detect-fusion-rule) to decide whether two ops can be fused for test cases of BasicFusion.
 Default value is:
     ```yaml
     BF:
         eps: 0.5
     ```
-- `detail`: Whether to attach detail latency results of each testcase to the json output.
+- `DETAIL`: Whether to attach detail latency results of each testcase to the json output.
 Default value is `True`.

 Users could open `<workspace-path>/configs/ruletest_config.yaml` and edit the content.
 The config will take effect after the config file is saved and closed.